We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 2. League of Legends

 League of Legends has remained one of the most popular video games across all platforms for a long time, and this isn’t a coincidence.
-RIOT is constantly iterating and balancing its MOBA masterpiece to create an experience that’s hard to rival.
-In fact, there’s only one free PVP game that edges out League, and that’s…
+Riot Games is constantly iterating and balancing its MOBA masterpiece to create an experience that’s hard to rival.

 1. Dota 2